Listen to Disclosure's new track 'My High' featuring Slowthai and Aminé

 “Writing My High with Amine was a lot a fun, he’s hilarious and may as well be a comedian.
 He writes so quickly and it’s amazing to watch.
 He brought so much energy to this already very energetic tune that when we got home to London in January there was only one guy capable of matching it… Slowthai.”

-‘Energy’ will be Disclosure’s first project since their February-released ‘Ecstasy’ EP.
+‘Energy’ will be the duo’s first project since their February-released ‘Ecstasy’ EP.
 As well as Slowthai and Aminé, the collection will feature guest appearances from Common, Kelis, Kehlani, Syd and more.

 You can see the full tracklist below.